virgesmith/itrx/doc/apidoc.md

 ### `map_while`

-Map each item in the iterator using the given function.
+Map each item in the iterator using the given function, while the predicate remains True.

 Args:
     predicate (Callable[[T], bool]): A function that takes an item and returns True to continue taking items, or False to stop.